Subhajit-Chowdhury/WeatherStream-Real-Time-ELT-Pipeline-using-AWS-and-Snowflake/README.md

 ---

-We hope this provides a clear and engaging overview of WeatherStream.
+Hope this provides a clear and engaging overview of WeatherStream.
 Dive in and explore the power of real-time data!